istio/istio.io/content/docs/tasks/policy-enforcement/denial-and-list/index.md

 ## IP-based _whitelists_ or _blacklists_

-Istio supports _whitelists_ and _blacklists_ based on IP Address.
+Istio supports _whitelists_ and _blacklists_ based on IP address.
 You can configure Istio to accept or reject requests from a specific IP address or a subnet.